yiisoft/form/docs/guide/en/field-configuration.md

             'horizontal' => require ThemePath::BOOTSTRAP5_HORIZONTAL,
         ],
         'defaultTheme' => 'vertical',
-        'validationRulesEnricher' => new MyValidationRulesEnricher(),
     ],
     // ...
 ];
 ```

-No built-in themes and validation rules enricher are used by default.
+No built-in themes are used by default.